 Trying to bid on too many keywords across too big of an area dilutes your ability to compete consistently for each of those keywords.
 You either have to cut down on the keywords, or cut down on the area.
 In other words, go wide, or go deep…

 Those categories add up to a lot of keywords spread across a lot of area.
-It would take a fortune to compete against all those other glass & mirror companies throughout all of Southern California.
+It would take a fortune to compete against all the other schools throughout all of Southern California and the boarding schools across the country.
 If you have a sufficient budget you could dominate the market, but that would be quite an investment.

-Suppose you identified your growth markets with the highest margins in the residential area as Shower Door enclosures, and your highest margin items in the commercial sector as Storefront Windows.
-Unfortunately you don’t have enough budget to bid on all those keywords for both product lines across all of Southern California.
+Suppose you identified your growth markets with the highest margins in the local area as private day high school and nationally as the boarding high school.
+Unfortunately you don’t have enough budget to bid on all those keywords for both markets.
 What do you do?

-Perhaps you made the decision that you need to grow the residential area of the business and expand your service area.
-You might opt to “go wide” by focusing your budget on just shower door enclosures and put the Storefront Windows on hold for now (or just advertise locally).
-Because you are not diluting your budget across all those “Storefront Window” keywords, you now have enough budget to bid higher and get top placement for the “Shower Door” keywords.
+Perhaps you made the decision that you need expand your market and grow your boarding school nationally.
+You might opt to “go wide” by focusing your budget on just boarding high school and put the private day high school on hold for now (or just advertise locally).
+Because you are not diluting your budget across all those “Private Day School" keywords, you now have enough budget to bid higher and get top placement for the “Boarding School” keywords.

-This strategy allows you to expand geographically while promoting your chosen high-margin growth product.
-You can then roll some of the ROI into promoting your next product(s) in this expanded area.
+This strategy allows you to expand geographically while promoting your chosen high-margin growth market.
+You can then roll some ROI into promoting your next product(s) in this expanded area.

-Suppose you’re committed to growing both the residential and commercial sectors of your business and product expansion is more important than geo-expansion.
-Then you might opt to run a balanced campaign that promotes multiple product lines…but in a more localized, concentrated geographic area.
+Suppose you’re committed to growing both the private day and boarding school and it's more important than geo-expansion.
+Then you might opt to run a balanced campaign that promotes both private day and boarding schools…but in a more localized, concentrated geographic area.

-This strategy allows you to market more of your products and services in a smaller, local area.
-You can then roll some of the ROI into expanding your geographic reach.
+This strategy allows you to market both schools in a smaller, local area.
+You can then roll some ROI into expanding your geographic reach.